 - Larger holding tanks, including fresh and gray water

-- Energy efficient appliances to maximize your off-grid power
+- Energy-efficient appliances to maximize off-grid power

 Some popular luxury finishes include: